yatiris/yatiris.github.io/about.md

 #### Publications

-For PDFs of our work, visit our [publications page](http://yatiris.github.io/publication/).
+For PDFs of our latest publications, visit our [publications page](http://yatiris.github.io/publication/).
 Feel free to [issue on Github](https://github.com/yatiris/yatiris.github.io/issues) if links don't work or are obsolete.

 #### Other people we work with